gautriv/gautriv.github.io/_posts/2026/5/2026-05-15-modern-day-technical-writing-is-dead.md

 The hallucination argument ignores a brutal truth: the enterprise has decided that a "good enough" 70% accurate doc produced autonomously in two seconds is fundamentally more valuable than a "perfect" 95% accurate doc that takes two weeks to write.

 If a multi-agent system can do 50% of your DDLC today, what is the fundamental barrier preventing it from doing 70% next year?
 Or 90% the year after?
 What is the guarantee it won't hit 100%?

+The steps below are mine.
+A directional model, not a measured forecast.
+Argue the exact percentages all you want.
+The direction is the whole point.

 <div class="hitl-stairs">
   <div class="stair">